John Fish (businessman)

 John Fish is an American businessman.
-He is the longtime chairman and CEO of Suffolk Construction Company, the largest building company in New England, and is chair of The Real Estate Roundtable.
-He was chair of the private effort to secure Boston’s bid for the 2024 Summer Olympics.
+He is the Chairman and CEO of Suffolk Construction Company, the largest building company in New England.
+He is chairman of The Real Estate Roundtable and led the private effort to secure Boston’s bid for the 2024 Summer Olympics.
 Fish was the chair of the Greater Boston Chamber of Commerce and was the chairman of the board of the Federal Reserve Bank of Boston.
-In 2012 and 2015, Boston magazine named him the #1 most powerful person in Boston and was #8 on that list in 2020.
-He was named the 6th most influential person in Boston philanthropy in 2013.
-The Boston Globe named Fish Bostonian of the Year in 2015 and 2018, he was named to the Boston Business Journal's "POWER 50" list.
+According to Forbes, as of 2024 he has a net worth of $2.3 billion, owing to his 100% stake in Suffolk.

 Early life and education

 Fish was raised in Hingham, Massachusetts, the son of Edward A. Fish.
 Fish grew up with dyslexia.
 He attended Tabor Academy where he played football.
 He was captain of the team his senior year and continued to play in college until he had a neck injury.
 He graduated from Bowdoin College in 1982 with a political science degree.
 He was presented with an honorary doctorate from Curry College in 2019.